nandanrao/typeform-to-facebook-messenger/README.md

 ## Typeform To Facebook Messenger

 A library to transform typeform questions to responses for Facebook messenger

 ### Usage

 - `npm i` to install dependencies
 - `npm t` to run the tests

 ### To see the library in action:

 - Set up a facebook page.
 - Obtain the recipient PSID/ ADMIN_ID, this would be the ID of your facebook account, not the ID of the bot.
 - Use postman to [simulate a request as described here](https://developers.facebook.com/docs/messenger-platform/send-messages/quick-replies)

 ### Function available

 The library translates several Typeform questions in a way that Facebook's Messenger can understand.
 The functions available are:

 ```
   translateWelcomeScreen,
+  translateThankYouScreen,
   translateShortText,
   translateLongText,
   translateNumber,